jiaxuanlyu/Geospatial-LA-Covid-Analysis/_posts/2020-12-18-3-request-diff.md

 toc_sticky: true
 ---

+The 311 requests data are downloaded from MyLA311 Service Request Data 2019, Los Angeles Open Data and MyLA311 Service Request Data 2020, Los Angeles Open Data by using API requests.
+Later, the data are visualized by using `hvplot`.

 ## 311 Requests in March, 2019

-Lastly, the measles incidence produced using the HvPlot package:

 <div id="hv-chart-1"></div>